MicrosoftDocs/azure-docs/articles/machine-learning/prompt-flow/tools-reference/vector-db-lookup-tool.md

     - Add "Weaviate" connection.
 Fill "API base" with your self-maintained instance address and fill "API key" field.

 > [!NOTE]
-> When legacy tools switching to code first mode, if you encounter "'embeddingstore.tool.vector_db_lookup.search' is not found" error, please refer to the [Tool FAQ](./faq.md).
+> When legacy tools switching to code first mode, if you encounter "'embeddingstore.tool.vector_db_lookup.search' is not found" error, please refer to the [Troubleshooting Guidance](./troubleshooting-guidance.md).

 ## Inputs